the Shape of Things To COme – Folkestone Book Festival 2021

 World Class Programme for Folkestone book festival

-This year’s line-up certainly is world class.
-Booker Prize-winning author Ben Okri starts proceedings, also switching on the Christmas Lights in the Creative Quarter.
-He takes on the theme of blurring fiction with reality.
-The baton is skillfully taken up by journalist Lindsey Hilsum and passed on to Damian Collins MP and Chairman of the House of Commons Select Committee for Culture, Media and Sport.
-Lemn Sissay, Carrie Gracie and Caroline Lucas also grace the stage.
+2019’s line-up certainly was world class.
+Booker Prize-winning author Ben Okri started proceedings, also switching on the Christmas Lights in the Creative Quarter.
+He talked on the theme of blurring fiction with reality.
+The baton passed to journalist Lindsey Hilsum and then on to Damian Collins MP, previously Chairman of the House of Commons Select Committee for Culture, Media and Sport.
+Lemn Sissay, Carrie Gracie and Caroline Lucas also graced the stage.

 Liam: “It’s important to get that relationship between the events that you’re doing and the place itself.
 You know, there should be kind of a frisson, for want of a better word, between those two things.
 You’re creating something and there’s a spark coming out of that relationship between work and place.”